3v401/Others/Assembler_Project/README.md

 ##### Types of Compilers

-1. Native Compilers: Converts high-level code into machine code for the same system it runs on (GCC, Clang, MSVC)
+1. Native Compilers: Convert high-level code into machine code for the same system it runs on (GCC, Clang, MSVC).
-2. Cross Compilers: Generates code for a platform other than the one it is running on (ARM GCC, MinGW, XC16 Compiler).
+2. Cross Compilers: Generate code for a platform other than the one it is running on (ARM GCC, MinGW, XC16 Compiler).
-3. Just-In-Time (JIT) Compiler: Translates code at runtime for execution (Java HotSpot JVM, V8, LLVM JIT)
+3. Just-In-Time (JIT) Compilers: Translate code at runtime for execution (Java HotSpot JVM, V8, LLVM JIT).
-4. Interpreting Compiler: Compiles and executes code line-by-line (Python interpreter, Ruby MRI, Perl Interpreter)
+4. Interpreting Compilers: Compile and execute code line-by-line (Python, Ruby MRI, and Perl Interpreters).

-In our example we will use GCC (GNU Compiler Collection) that compiles C code and links it with the assembler code to create an executable.
-It ensures the C and assembly codes work together.
+In our project we use GCC (GNU Compiler Collection) that compiles C code (`Part2.c`) and links it with the assembler code (`Part2_Assembler.o`) to create an executable (`Part2`).
+GCC ensures the C and assembly codes work together.

 To run the program execute: